 Phase III (Deployment)The deployment phase transitions the Cadet platoons from rehearsing Soldier tasks and battle drills into platoon-level exercises against a fully resourced, 'near peer' opposing force (OPFOR).

-Phase V (Recovery)The deployment phase transitions the Cadet platoons from rehearsing Soldier tasks and battle drills into platoon-level exercises against a fully resourced, 'near peer' opposing force (OPFOR).
+Phase IV (Recovery)The deployment phase transitions the Cadet platoons from rehearsing Soldier tasks and battle drills into platoon-level exercises against a fully resourced, 'near peer' opposing force (OPFOR).

-Phase IV (Redeployment & ReintegrationCadets receive a Cadet Officer Evaluation Report (COER), discuss successes and opportunities for their final year of ROTC, graduate, and redeploy to their homes.
+Phase V (Redeployment & Reintegration)Cadets receive a Cadet Officer Evaluation Report (COER), discuss successes and opportunities for their final year of ROTC, graduate, and redeploy to their homes.

 Below are some highlights: